Bio Sketch

 including in Science, Nature, Physical Review Letters, Applied Physics Letters

-for several years and is a fellow of the American Physical Society and the
+and Electron Device Letters.
+A fellow of the American Physical Society and the

-roles in several national centers such as the SRC/DARPA JUMP centers, DOE EFRC,
+national centers such as the ME Commons NITRIDER, SRC/DARPA JUMP centers, DOE

-Quantum Physics of Semiconductor Materials and Devices has been adopted
+Physics of Semiconductor Materials and Devices has been adopted by